2011 – Around the World and Close to Home

 Seemingly every aspect of the Sounders evolution moved forward in 2011 – except the most coveted.
-The Rave Green got no closer to an MLS championship that their first two seasons.
+The Rave Green got no closer to an MLS championship than their first two seasons.
 Instead, the third-year team hoisting a trophy was across Puget Sound, in Bremerton.

 Once more, the region’s appetite for top-flight professional matches proved practically insatiable.
 Sounders attendance climbs yet again, boosted by CenturyLink Field’s upper deck being opened for the final home date.
 The new MLS record average is 38,498 – and that excludes the new Pacific Northwest record of 67,052 for the Manchester United summer friendly.